RubixML/ML/docs/extracting-data.md

 ```

 ## NDJSON
 Another popular plain-text format is a hybrid of CSV and JSON called [NDJSON](http://ndjson.org/) or *Newline Delimited* Javascript Object Notation (JSON).
 It contains rows of JSON arrays or objects delineated by a newline character.
 It has the advantage of retaining type information as well as being cursorable (able to be read line by line) like CSV.
-The [NDJSON](extractors/ndjson.md) extractor can be used to instantiate a new dataset object from a NDJSON file.

 **Example**